 Prof. Hochberg serves as the Head of the Entrepreneurship Initiative at Rice University and as Academic Director of the Rice Alliance for Technology and Entrepreneurship.

 She holds a Research Affiliate position with MIT’s Sloan School of Management and is a Research Associate at the National Bureau of Economic Research.
 Prof. Hochberg is also Managing Director of the Seed Accelerator Rankings Project, which publishes the annual ranking of accelerator programs in the U.S.

-Prior to her appointment at Rice, Prof. Hochberg was previously on the (tenure track) faculty at the Kellogg School of Management at Northwestern University and the Johnson School of Management at Cornell University and most recently was a visiting faculty member at at the University of Chicago Booth School of Business and at the MIT Sloan School of Management, where she retains a research affiliation.
+Prior to her appointment at Rice, Prof. Hochberg was previously on the (tenure track) faculty at the Kellogg School of Management at Northwestern University and the Johnson School of Management at Cornell University.
+She has also served as a visiting faculty member at at the University of Chicago Booth School of Business and at the MIT Sloan School of Management, where she retains a research affiliation.
 Previously, she was employed in the technology industry in both larger and startup companies.
 She serves on the advisory board and board of directors for a number of early stage startups.
 In 2015, she was named one of the world’s 40 under 40 best business school professors by Poets and Quants.
 In 2016, she was awarded the Ewing Marion Kauffman Prize Medal for Distinguished Research in Entrepreneurship.

 For more information on the Rice University entrepreneurship Initiative, visit entreprenuership.rice.edu.